comp-think/comp-think.github.io/exercises/development/beginner/exercise-21.md

 ## Development - Beginner, exercise 21

 ### Text
-Write down a small function in Python that takes in input two strings and returns the number of of characters the two strings have in common.
+Write down a small function in Python that takes in input two strings and returns the number of characters the two strings have in common.

 ### Solution
 ```python